applewoodhoa/applewoodhoa.github.io/_posts/2018-02-20-first-community-meeting.md

     - Vote: All in favor.
     - Resolved: Replaced Krista Robey with Sarah Comfort on the ARC.
 - Open floor
-- Motion to adjurn by Cory.
+- Motion to adjourn by Cory.
 Seconded by Will.
 All in favor.
-- Adjurned at 2/20/2018 7:35pm.
+- Adjourned at 2/20/2018 7:35pm.